How to Buy Lobster Tails & Not Get Ripped Off

 What was his experience with cold-water lobster tails?

-Over his 25 year experience and having cooked more than 10,000 lobsters, he figures he only had 5 bad ones.
-That’s some difference.
-It tells me if you want to avoid a disappointment when making a special diner, you want to buy cold water tails.
+Over his 25-year experience and having cooked more than 10,000 lobsters, he figures he only had five bad ones.
+That's some difference.
+It tells me if you want to avoid disappointment when making a special dinner, you want to buy cold water tails.

 Yes, you will pay more for cold water tails.
-Lee figures it’s about a $5.00 difference per pound but I think of it as buying an insurance policy.
-It will end up costing a lot more if you end up throwing one of the tails away besides ruining a beautiful dinner.
+Lee figures it's about a $5.00 difference per pound, but I think of it as buying an insurance policy.
+It will cost a lot more if you end up throwing one of the tails away besides ruining a beautiful dinner.

 How can you tell the difference between warm water and cold water tails?

 - Ask before you buy.
-You want to know specifically if they are from water water or cold and where they were caught.
-If you fish provider doesn’t know, stay away.
+You want to know specifically if they are from warm water or cold and where they were caught.
+If your fish provider doesn't know, stay away.

 - Check their shells.
 Caribbean warm water tails have distinct yellow spots and a yellow band across the tail.
 Australian tails don't have these markings.

 Quality and Taste Differences

 There is a definite difference in taste and quality between warm and cold water tails.
-The cold water tails have whiter meat and are considered more tender because they grow more slowly in colder water.
-Most people will tell you the more expensive cold water tails also have a cleaner taste.
+The cold-water tails have whiter meat and are considered more tender because they grow more slowly in colder water.
+However, most people will tell you that the more expensive cold water tails also taste cleaner.

 How to buy frozen lobster tails

 - Buy from a reputable source like the sources mentioned below.

 - If you see lobster tails at some unbelievable price, they most likely are warm water tails, or you will pay for what you get.

-- If they are not marked warm water or cold water and no place of origin given, assume they are warm water tails.
+- If they are not marked warm or cold water, and no place of origin is given, assume they are warm water tails.

-- If you see discoloration in the flesh, especially black spots, figure they were not handled properly.
+- If you see discoloration in the flesh, especially black spots, figure they were not appropriately handled.

-- If the tail has a grayish color, it is a sign the lobster wasn’t alive during processing.
+- If the tail is grayish, it is a sign that the lobster wasn't alive during processing.

 - Any signs of yellowing or dull meat should be avoided.